×

 Boats sailing by can also be seen from above.
 The ocean extends on both sides as well.
 You can enjoy a special aerial walk while feeling the wind.
 Take your time while listening to the detailed explanation on the walkie-talkie.

-Our tour leader
+Our climbing tour leader

-Even though the iron wire mesh is exposed to the sea breeze, it has been kept for 25 years without being repainted once thanks to a special six-layer coating.
-The surface of the wire mesh is fluorine coated.
-I was surprised at the advanced technology.
-You can also see from the inside the ingenuity of the wind-absorbing structure that can withstand the speed of typhoon winds.
-The 1991-meter-long suspension bridge was completed despite being hit by the Great Hanshin-Awaji Earthquake just before its completion.
-The earthquake caused the ground to move 1 m from the original plan, resulting in a length of 1,991 m.
-The engineers involved in the construction of the bridge were personally responsible for the construction of the bridge.
-It was impressive that the engineers involved in its construction themselves called it a “miracle bridge.
+Even though the iron wire mesh is exposed to the sea breeze, it has been in place for 25 years without being painted, thanks to a special six-layer coating.
+The wire mesh is coated in fluorine.
+I was surprised by the advanced technology.
+You can also see from the inside the ingenuity of the wind-absorbing structure, which can withstand the speed of typhoon winds.

-The high speed buses to and from Awaji Island are characterized by their easy accessibility, with the Kosoku Maiko bus stop directly connected to the railroad station, and the large number of services (approximately 300 on any given day), many of which go to Kobe and Sannomiya.
-As a result, commuting to and from Hyogo Prefecture from Awaji Island is now well established.
-The bridge is truly the pride of Japan.
-Awaji Island receives approximately 12 million tourists every year.
-With the opening of the bridge, tourism has flourished and the island has become one of the leading resort areas in the Kansai region.
+The high speed buses to and from Awaji Island are characterized by their easy accessibility, with the Kosoku Maiko bus stop directly connected to the railroad station, and the large number of services (approximately 300 on any given day), many of which go to Shin-Kobe and Sannomiya.
+As a result, commuting to and from Hyogo Prefecture from Awaji Island is now well well-established daily routine for thousands of residents.

 Panoramic View of Kobe and Awaji Island After Walking 1 km and Taking the Elevator to 300 m Above The Ground